-This property's environmental impact rating is D. It has the potential to be C.
+This property's current environmental impact rating is C. It has the potential to be C.

 Properties get a rating from A (best) to G (worst) on how much carbon dioxide (CO2) they produce each year.
+CO2 harms the environment.